Alignak-monitoring/alignak/doc/source/07_advanced/redundancy.rst

 Introduction
 =============

-**This topic is managed in the distributed section because it's a part of the Shinken architecture.**
+**This topic is managed in the distributed section because it's a part of the Alignak architecture.**